Chimney Chase Tops – Chimney Chase Covers in CT – Chimney Rain Pan

 Issues Caused by Deteriorated Chimney Chase Tops

-Chimney chase tops, along with chimney caps & chimney shrouds, are an important feature of your chimney system that prevents water, leaves, twigs, debris, and animals from getting into your chimney flue and causing damage or blockages.
-Water is a chimney’s worst enemy, and without a proper chimney chase top, moisture can seep into the flue and masonry, causing expensive damage that could end up comprising the entire structural integrity of your chimney.
-Common issues caused by moisture in your chimney system include mold, rotting wood frame, walls & beams, deterioration and corrosion of your firebox, degradation of your chimney liner, and even possible carbon monoxide leaks.
+Chimney chase tops, along with chimney caps & chimney shrouds, are an important feature of your chimney system that prevents water, leaves, twigs, debris, and small animals from getting into your chimney chase and causing damage or blockages.
+Water is a chimney’s worst enemy, and without a proper chimney chase top, moisture can seep into the chase structure, causing expensive damage that could end up comprising the entire structural integrity of your chimney.
+Common issues caused by moisture in your chimney system include mold, rotting wood frame, walls & beams, deterioration and corrosion of your firebox, degradation of your chimney pipe.

 Chimney Chase Top Designs

 The chimney chase top should match the exact specifications of your chimney chase.
 A buffer of ¼ to ½ inch is needed all the way around the chimney top and the cover should sit 1/8 to ¼ of an inch above the chase to allow for proper ventilation and air flow.
-Chimney chase tops also include a large round band call a storm collar that diverts water away from the chimney liner & flue opening.
+Chimney chase tops have large round band call a storm collar that diverts water away from the termination cap that extends up through the center of the chimney chase cover, allowing air to be drawn in for combustion and for gases and smoke to escape up the chimney pipe.

 Types of Chimney Chase Tops